Vijaiey88/PPDAAV/README.md

 1. Use Streamlit and Plotly libraries in Python to create an interactive and visually appealing dashboard.
 2. Utilize Plotly's built-in geo map functions to display the data on a map.
 3. Use Streamlit to create a user-friendly interface with multiple dropdown options for users to select different facts and figures to display.
-4. Import libraries such as pandas, plotly.express, mysql.connector, geopandas, and warnings for dashboard creation.
+4. Import libraries such as pandas, plotly.express, mysql.connector and geopandas for dashboard creation.

 ## Data Retrieval